 - Fund affordable accommodation options for families in need of financial assistance, especially for families whose children are in long-term care situations such as heart transplant and/or stroke.

-The Evan Ty Jenkins Pediatric Research Foundation will work with Alberta Health Services in Edmonton, Alberta, which is Canada’s largest health region and is affiliated with the University of Alberta, and specifically with the Directors of the Stollery Children’s Hospital located in Edmonton, Alberta, to reduce morbidity and mortality in children who have congenital or acquired heart disease and reduce the risk of stroke-related incidents through enhanced understanding of the conditions, treatment options and risks; through enhanced communication between health care professionals and between health care professionals and families; and through enhanced treatment and care of the cardiac patient.
+The Evan Ty Jenkins Pediatric Research Foundation works with Alberta Health Services in Edmonton, Alberta, which is Canada’s largest health region and is affiliated with the University of Alberta, and specifically with the Directors of the Stollery Children’s Hospital located in Edmonton, Alberta, to reduce morbidity and mortality in children who have congenital or acquired heart disease and reduce the risk of stroke-related incidents through enhanced understanding of the conditions, treatment options and risks; through enhanced communication between health care professionals and between health care professionals and families; and through enhanced treatment and care of the cardiac patient.

 The Evan Ty Jenkins Pediatric Research Foundation (o/a Treasure Life) consists of a dedicated group committed to ensuring the Foundation achieves its goals and objectives: